microsoft/UFO/README.md

 ## 🆕 News
-- 📅 2024-02-30 UFO is released on GitHub🎈.
+- 📅 2024-02-07 UFO is released on GitHub🎈.

 ## 💥 Highlights

-- [x] **First Windows Agent Framework** - UFO represents the first agent framework that can translate user request in natural language into grounded operation on Windows OS.
+- [x] **First Windows Agent** - UFO represents the first agent framework that can translate user request in natural language into grounded operation on Windows OS.
 - [x] **Interactive Mode** - UFO allows for multiple sub-requests from users in the same session for completing complex task.
 - [x] **Action Safeguard** - UFO supports safeguard to prompt for user confirmation when the action is sensitive.
 - [x] **Easy Extension** - UFO is easy to extend to accomplish more complex tasks with different operations.